jeffThompson/DesigningWithData/Assignments/Week12_FinalProject.md

 * Who is your audience?
 * Design decisions should be driven by the above two points, and ways that you can best communicate about your data.
 Sometimes an amazing idea just isn't the best choice for a particular project

 **REMINDER: While Friday, May 4 is technically a makeup day we won't meet as a class.
-I'll be on campus 9–5 for drop-in help, so please take advantage!**
+I'll be on campus 9–5 for drop-in help, so please take advantage!** (I'll also be available by appointment other times.)